How to avoid the #1 cause of compromised accounts.

-The bad guys, or “phishers”, create an email that looks VERY much like an official email from some important entity, like eBay, Microsoft, PayPal, or your bank.
-The email asks you to visit some site via a link provided in the email.
+The bad guys, or phishers, create an email that looks very much like an official message from an important entity, like eBay, Microsoft, PayPal, or your bank.
+The email insists you visit a site via a link in the email.
 The site it takes you to looks very official and proper.
-At that site, you’re prompted to enter personal information, typically to verify your account.
+You’re then prompted to enter personal information, like signing in to verify your account.

-The problem is, you’ve just handed over all your personal information to a thief.
+Fall for it, and you’ve just handed over your personal information to a thief.

-The trick used here is that a link can be made to look like one thing, and yet take you somewhere else entirely.
+The trick is that a link can look like one thing and yet take you somewhere else.
 For example,

-That looks like a link to eBay, right?
-It’s not.
-Click on it, and you’ll be taken somewhere else entirely.
-It’s possible due to the way that HTML and rich-text email can be encoded.
+That looks like a link to eBay, but it’s not.
+Click on it and you’ll be taken somewhere else entirely.
+This is possible due to the way HTML and rich-text email can be encoded.

-So if you’re tempted at all, hover your mouse over the link, and look before you click.
+If you’re tempted at all, first hover your mouse over the link, and look before you click.

-- The actual destination should match what you expect.
+- The destination should match what you expect.
 Exactly.
 If the link claims to be eBay, http://ebay.hacker.com is not where you want to go.
 Nor is ebay.cc (note that it’s not “.com”).
-That’s a big red flag.

-- The actual destination should be secure.
-That means it should begin with https:.
-If the target destination for anything that claims to be secure (or for account validation) begins with the regular, unsecured http:, chances are it’s not legitimate.
+- The destination should be secure, beginning with https:.
+If the destination for anything claiming to be secure (or for account validation) begins with regular, unsecured http:, chances are it’s not legitimate.

 The misleading attachment

-Another common approach phishers use is to provide you with an attachment that supposedly contains important information for you to read or review.
-One common variant says you have a package coming via one of the popular shipping services, and you must acknowledge an attached document.
+Another approach phishers use is to include an attachment supposedly containing important information.
+For instance, it might say you have a package coming via a popular shipping service, and you must acknowledge an attached document to get it.

-The problem here is that the attached document isn’t a document at all.
-It’s typically a mis-named file that looks like a document, but is actually a program (report.doc.exe), or the “document” is in a zip file you must first open — and when you do, another program is run.
+The problem is the attached document isn’t a document at all.
+It’s typically a mis-named file that looks like a document but is actually a program (report.doc.exe), or the “document” is in a zip file you must first open — and when you do, another program is run.

 That program?
 Malware.

-Once again, avoiding this is simple: never open attachments that you aren’t 100% certain are legitimate.
+Avoiding this is simple: never open attachments you aren’t 100% certain are legitimate.
 When in doubt, don’t.

-A surprisingly successful phishing attack boils down to this: an email that threatens your online account with closure unless you respond with your account credentials.
+A surprisingly successful phishing attack boils down to what you’ve seen: an email threatening to close your online account unless you respond with your account credentials — including your password.

 Don’t even think about it.
-Delete that email — better yet, mark it as spam — and move on.
+Mark the email as spam and move on.

 If there’s a real issue

-If you get a message that concerns you, but you want to ensure you’re not missing something important, that’s also very easily dealt with.
+If you get a message that concerns you and you want to safely ensure you’re not missing something important, here’s how.